circonfl3x/JAVA-TicTacToe/README.md

 # JAVA-TicTacToe
-A simple tictactoe game made in JAVA
+A simple tictactoe game made in JAVA with every part broken down into a different file

 ######**RUNNING THE PROGRAM**